AJ-King-hash/scorpionDemo/README.md

 # 📄 License
 MIT License – use it freely.

-Made with ❤️ by scorpion
+Made with ❤️ by Ali Yazan Jahjah
 Happy fuzzifying! 🚀